jvefferson/eks-plus-rds-aurora-set-up/README.md

 4. To install helm create helm.sh file
 To manually create helm chart we can use helm create command
-with StatefullSet, HPA, Ingress, and Service.
+with StatefullSet, HPA, Ingress, and Service yaml files.
+Run helm install command.